After-Shock/Cloudbox-wiki/First-Time-Install:-NZBGet.md

 ## 3. Addons

-If you want to use scripts, place them in `/opt/scripts/nzb` on your server, as this is where NZBGet will load scripts from.
+If you want to use scripts, place them in `/opt/scripts/nzb` on your server.
+This will be accessed from within NZBGet from `/scripts`.